Comparing Intercontinental Exchange (ICE) and Its Rivals

 |2.41

-Intercontinental Exchange presently has a consensus price target of $119.08, suggesting a potential upside of 7.91%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 5.03%.
-Given Intercontinental Exchange’s stronger consensus rating and higher possible upside, research analysts plainly believe Intercontinental Exchange is more favorable than its peers.
+Intercontinental Exchange currently has a consensus price target of $119.08, indicating a potential upside of 3.28%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.27%.
+Given Intercontinental Exchange’s stronger consensus rating and higher probable upside, research analysts clearly believe Intercontinental Exchange is more favorable than its competitors.

+87.4% of Intercontinental Exchange shares are owned by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
+1.5% of Intercontinental Exchange shares are owned by insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares Intercontinental Exchange and its peers’ net margins, return on equity and return on assets.
+This table compares Intercontinental Exchange and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Intercontinental Exchange